X 12 7

 • Error Codes: The 997 uses specific codes to identify errors.
 Understanding these codes allows for prompt diagnosis and correction of issues.

-• Security Considerations: When transmitting sensitive business data via EDI, security is paramount.
+• Security Considerations: When transmitting sensitive business data via EDI, security is critical.
 Appropriate security measures should be implemented to protect against unauthorized access and data breaches.

 Frequently Asked Questions (FAQ)